ElijahTobs/Luxury-Motors/README.md

 # ONLINE SHOP

-> @microverseinc HTML/CSS Capstone Project.
-> In this project, I built an online shop for cars(SUVs,    Sedans and Convertibles).
+In this @microverseinc HTML/CSS Capstone Project, I built an online shop for cars(SUVs, Sedans and Convertibles).

+The project has two pages: The Home page and the search results page.

+It was built with Bootstrap, Grid and Flexbox.

 ![screenshot](/page_image.png)